dschenck/easytree/docs/contents/getting-started.rst

         }
     }

-Instead of raising an :code:`AttributeError`, reading or setting a new attribute on an :code:`easytree.dict` node creates and returns a new child node.
-Assigning or reading a value from the child node *casts* the node as an :code:`easytree.dict`.
+Instead of raising an :code:`AttributeError`, reading or setting a new attribute on an :code:`easytree.dict` node creates and returns a new child :code:`Node`.

 .. code-block::